signalfx/gdi-specification/specification/integration_context.md

 * `cisco-ctx-service` - Contains the [service.name](https://opentelemetry.io/docs/specs/semconv/resource/#service)
   resource value from an OpenTelemetry based component.

-HTTP headers are capable of being multivalued.
-As such, implementations SHOULD use the _first_ value when the above headers contain multiple values.

 ## Splunk OpenTelemetry distributions

 This section applies to Splunk distributions of OpenTelemetry instrumentation